 Now we try to make some rough estimates on the human capital value, in order to examine the coverage of currently available asset price statistics.
-The calculation is based on the assumption that the value of human capital (W_H) is equivalent to the present discounted value of labor income (Y_L) and estimate the value of human capital under the following assumptions:20 (1) growth rate of future labor income (g), depreciation rate of human capital (d), discount rate of future income (r) are all constant over time; (2) gross growth rate of labor income is equal to the product of gross depreciation rate of human capital and gross discount rate; and (3) population composition and human capital investment pattern are constant over time.
+The calculation is based on the assumption that the value of human capital (W_H) is equivalent to the present discounted value of labor income (Y_L) under the following conditions:20 (1) growth rate of future labor income (g), depreciation rate of human capital (d), and discount rate of future income (r) are all constant over time; (2) gross growth rate of labor income is equal to the product of gross depreciation rate of human capital and gross discount rate; and (3) population composition and human capital investment pattern are constant over time.